squid-cache/squid-cache.github.io/Translations.rst

 Any existing Squid which have been configured with ''error_directory'' in their squid.conf will not be affected.
 If you have used this method to provide your own language translations please consider joining the translation effort by submitting your language as outlined above, and then upgrading to the langpack or 3.1 with auto-negotiate.

+== What has been done? ==

+ * More languages and new page translations
+ * HTML 4.01 strict standards compliance
-Squid 3.1 has the capability not only of providing better translated error pages, but pages matched to visitors own browser language settings.
-Currently they only see one language defined in squid.conf, whether they can read it or not.
+ * Provides error pages matched to visitors own browser language settings.

- {i} Coming soon: CSS control over negotiated error page display.
+ * Provides direct control of error page display using CSS.

 == So how can I do this upgrade? ==

-Squid 3.1+ built with:
-{{{
- --enable-auto-locale
-}}}

-have the capability of loading any translated templates for the visitors browser.
 Squid admin just need to follow these steps:

- * Check that your preferred language is available for auto-translated pages.
+ * Check that your preferred default language is available for auto-translated pages.
 The ones installed can be seen in your squid error directory as a bunch of folders named after their ISO codes: (en, en-gb, etc.).
  * Add ''error_default_language'' option to squid.conf with the code/folder-name for the language.
 This will provide a suitable default language if none can be negotiated with the browser.
  * Remove ''error_directory'' from squid.conf
  * Optional: download newest translations and languages [[http://www.squid-cache.org/Versions/langpack/|package]]
+ * Make any CSS changes you need to /etc/squid/errorpage.css for display.

 Reconfigure or restart squid.